thruston/Drawing-with-Metapost/README.md

 browse through the PDFs in the src directory, and when you find one that is interesting, have a look at the corresponding MP source file.
-There is a one-to-one match between the PDF names and the MP source names, so "geometry-apollonius.pdf" is created from "geometry-apollonius.mp".
+There is a one-to-one match between the PDF names and the MP source names, so `geometry-apollonius.pdf` is created from `geometry-apollonius.mp`.
 The src directory contains a few drawings that are not included in the main document.

 To update the main PDF document I follow these steps